A smiling young man hiking down a mountain with his female friends during a vacation with the sun sets in the background.

 A woman carrying a backpack and trekking a rocky mountain overlooking a snowy mountain against a clear blue sky.

 During summer, the glaciers in Chamonix attract visitors looking to hike, mountain bike, or rock climb.
-June is prime time to visit due to the longer days and comfortable temperatures, which tend to sit in the high teens.
+June is a prime time to visit, thanks to the longer days and comfortable temperatures, which typically range in the high teens.
 Getting there is simple, too.
-Fly over the mountains and stunning lake into Geneva Airport.
+Fly over the mountains and the stunning lake into Geneva Airport.
 From there, it’s a simple transfer, either by car or train, up the valley.

-Rail enthusiasts will be delighted to learn there are several mountain train rides to experience too.
+Rail enthusiasts will be delighted to learn that there are several mountain train rides to experience, too.
 The Montenvers Railway is the fastest way to access the glacier and walk among its beautiful man-made ice caves.
-There’s also a stunning funicular railway from the nearby town of Saint Gervais which passes up into the mountains above the village of Les Houche.
+There’s also a stunning funicular railway from the nearby town of Saint Gervais, which passes up into the mountains above the village of Les Houche.
 For the best views of Mont Blanc, catch the cable car up to the Aiguille du Midi.

 4. Girona, Spain